jonathanstowe/Raku-GDBM/README.md

 on the distribution.
 For FreeBSD the *database/gdbm* port will install everything that is required.

-Assuming that you have a working installation of Rakudo Perl 6 you should be able to install this with *zef* :
+Assuming that you have a working installation of Rakudo you should be able to install this with *zef* :

      zef install GDBM